MarvinAlpaca/SelfSignedX509OpenSslNet/README.md

 There are three DLLs used as part of the OpenSSL.Net wrapper:

-* ManagedOpenSsl.dll – This needs to be in the project references.
+* ManagedOpenSsl.dll: This needs to be in the project references.
-* libeay32.dll – This file needs to be accessible by your project executable.
+* libeay32.dll: This file needs to be accessible by your project executable.
-* ssleay32.dll – This file also needs to be accessible by your project executable.
+* ssleay32.dll: This file also needs to be accessible by your project executable.

-The OpenSSL.Net files can be downloaded [FILES] (http://sourceforge.net/projects/openssl-net/files/latest/download "here").
+The OpenSSL.Net files can be downloaded [here] (http://sourceforge.net/projects/openssl-net/files/latest/download/).